RobRyst/DevOpsWarehouse/README.md

 A complete DevOps pipeline and production-grade runtime platform for a fictional inventory management system (SmartInventory).
 The application itself is intentionally simple; the project’s focus is DevOps practices, automation, infrastructure, and operations.

-Built to demonstrate modern CI/CD, containerization, Infrastructure as Code, observability, and secure secret management across multiple environments.
+Built to demonstrate modern CI/CD, containerization, Infrastructure as Code, observability, and secure secret management.

-📌 Project Overview
+## 📌 Project Overview

 SmartInventory DevOps delivers a fully automated delivery and operations platform for a multi-tier web system consisting of: